 However, those who are exempt from obtaining a permit are still required to notify the City Tax Collector’s Office of their intent.

-The annual beer and liquor privilege tax is collected in the City Tax Collector’s office.
-Renewal notices are mailed to all beer and liquor permit holders in December.
+The annual beer and liquor privilege tax renewal notices are mailed to permit holders on November 1st.
 Privilege tax must be paid by January 1st or, the first business day in January.

-A privilege tax of 2.50% is charged to local hotels and motels to be be paid monthly to the City of Dickson.
+A privilege tax of 5% (effective August 1, 2014) is charged to local hotel and motels to be paid monthly to the City of Dickson.
 Such tax is to be paid by the 20th of each month for the preceding month.
-Download the form*...

-All in lieu of tax payments are receipted in the Tax Collector’s Office.
-These include gas, electric, housing, TVA, etc. Beer and liquor taxes are collected monthly as well as revenue from the State of Tennessee checks and sales tax from Dickson County Trustees’s Office are deposited through the City Tax Collector’s Office.
+All in-lieu of tax payments are receipted in the Tax Collector’s Office.
+These include gas, electric, housing, TVA, etc. Wholesale beer and liquor taxes are collected monthly as well as revenue from the State of Tennessee and sales tax from the Dickson County Trustee’s Office.